As an Amazon Associate we earn from qualifying purchases .

 More VR/AR guides from Cybernews:

-Final word on best budget VR headset
+Final word on the best budget VR headset

 Finding an affordable VR headset that suits your needs is all about hitting a delicate balance between the price and the features you want.
 I generally recommend focusing on higher resolution and lens quality for better immersion.
-However, if you're into high-speed competitive gaming, I suggest prioritizing precise motion tracking and field of view.
+However, if you're into high-speed, competitive gaming, I suggest prioritizing precise motion tracking and field of view.

 Budget VR headsets usually range between $300 and $500, and you'll get a decent performance at that price.
 That said, you'll get a much better VR experience if you invest a few hundred dollars more.
 Pimax Crystal Light is the closest you'll get to top-tier VR immersion on a budget.
 I also recommend looking out for deals and discounts during sales events like Black Friday.